emit-sds/emit-sds-frcov/README.md

 ## 3 Context/Background
 As part of the EMIT mission, a three-class fractional cover product is being developed to provide estimates of the fractional cover of photosynthetic vegetation (PV), non-photosynthetic vegetation (NPV), and bare soil (S) within each 60 m EMIT pixel.
 This product will be used to help interpret the surface mineralogy results from the EMIT mission, as well as provide a valuable dataset for the broader science community.
 ### 3.1 Historical Perspective
-Fractional cover products have been developed for a variety of sensors, including Landsat, MODIS, and Sentinel-2.
-These products have been used for a variety of applications, including land cover classification, vegetation monitoring, and soil moisture estimation.
+Fractional cover products have been used for a variety of applications, including land cover classification, vegetation monitoring, and soil moisture estimation.
 The EMIT fractional cover product builds on this previous work by using the unique capabilities of the EMIT instrument to provide high-resolution estimates of fractional cover across the globe as the purview of the mission expands in its extended mission activities.
 The EMIT fractional cover product was developed as part of the prime mission activities but was not formally delivered to the DAAC.
 The product is being refined and formally delivered to the DAAC as part of the EMIT extended mission activities.
 ### 3.2 Additional Information
 THe fractional cover product described here is a three component model which is masked by a series of quality assessment (QA) flags.
 The three components are photosynthetic vegetation (PV), non-photosynthetic vegetation (NPV), and bare soil (S).
 The QA flags include cloud, urban, water, and snow/ice.
 The fractional cover product is derived using a Monte Carlo Spectral Unmixing approach, which is described in detail in Section 4.
 The QA flags are derived using a combination of the EMIT L2A surface reflectance product (Green, 2022b), the ESA WorldCover land cover product (Zanaga et al., 2021), and the GSHHG global database of coastlines and rivers (Wessel and Smith, 1996).
 The QA flags are described in detail in Section 4.5.
 ## 4 Algorithm Description